EluLava/DetectingID/1KG/README.md

 - 4_Simulating_ID.sh: Run inbreeding depression simulations

+- 5_subsampling_INDVs.sh: Subsample individuals (50, 100, 250 and 500) (ensuring we have structure) from the WORLD dataset and resimulate ID and quantify ID with different F.

 For the supplementary material where we filtered loci on MAF < 0.05, you can simply filter the bed matrix on MAF first and then rerun steps 1 to 4 with the new bed file.